-His British Business Bank initiative has also put its money where its mouth is, lending around £300m through alternative finance companies.
+The Government's British Business Bank initiative has also put its money where its mouth is, lending around £300m through alternative finance companies.

 “Flexible finance for companies in technology and media”

-These new finance providers aren’t as rigid as the banks- they’re much more flexible about who they will lend to.
+These new finance providers aren’t as rigid as the banks - they’re much more flexible about who they will lend to.

 There are some business models that the banks just don’t understand.
 Traditional banks look for businesses with solid assets that they can secure a loan against, such as property or machinery.
-Software houses, design agencies, media companies- these are just three examples of sectors which typically don’t have these types of security.
+Software houses, design agencies, media companies - these are just three examples of sectors which typically don’t have these types of security.

-All too often, without the weight of tangible assets on the balance sheet, the credit scoring algorithms used by the banks spit out an automatic rejection- a case of, ‘computer says no’.
+All too often, without the weight of tangible assets on the balance sheet, the credit scoring algorithms used by the banks spit out an automatic rejection: a case of, ‘computer says no’.

-The alternative providers are much more flexible- being online businesses themselves, there is generally a much better understanding of these new sectors.
-Many of the borrowers on these websites fall into this category- they would have been unable to access the funding they need from a bank.
+The alternative providers are much more flexible.
+Being online businesses themselves, there is generally a much better understanding of these new sectors.
+Many of the borrowers on these websites fall into this category - they would have been unable to access the funding they need from a bank.

-So here are the three main types of alternative finance you NEED to know about.
+So here are the three main types of alternative finance you need to know about.